-- Hamilton Family Center is established by Hamilton United Methodist Church as the first family homeless shelter in San Francisco.
-Located on Waller Street in the Haight Ashbury District, the shelter operates nightly from 8:00 pm to 8:00 am and is staffed entirely by church volunteers.
+- Hamilton Family Center is established by Hamilton United Methodist Church as an emergency overnight homeless shelter for families.
+Located on Waller Street in the Haight-Ashbury District, the shelter operates nightly from 8:00 pm to 8:00 am and is staffed entirely by church volunteers.

-- Hamilton Family Center is incorporated as a nonprofit separate from Hamilton United Methodist Church, and the first paid staff are hired.
+- Hamilton Family Center (HFC) is incorporated as a nonprofit separate from Hamilton United Methodist Church and the first paid staff are hired.

-- Community health outreach workers provide health care and follow-up services on-site This program eventually becomes a separate agency, Homeless Prenatal Program.
+- HFC hires staff to provide health care and follow-up services on-site in a program that eventually becomes a separate agency, Homeless Prenatal Program.

 - HFC is a founding member agency of the Family Shelter Alliance.